Dippoldism

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59

-An eponym coined in early-1900s German-language sexology from the surname of Andreas Dippold, a tutor convicted at Bayreuth in 1903 over the death of his pupil Heinz Koch from violent 'disciplinary' beatings; the suffix '-ism(us)' denotes the associated behavior.
-It is not a clinical -philia/-lagnia term.
+An eponym rather than a Greek or Latin compound.
+Coined in German-language sexology from the surname of Andreas Dippold, a private tutor convicted at the Landgericht Bayreuth on 9 October 1903 over the death of his pupil Heinz Koch from violent "disciplinary" beatings; the suffix -ismus (-ism) marks the associated behaviour.
+The parallel form Dippolderei was coined at the same time.
+Both words are attested from 1903 and later appear in Iwan Bloch's Das Sexualleben unserer Zeit (Berlin: Marcus, 1907).

 historical sexology term · harm to others · child abuse